KLASSCI/ Docs

 • Code (required) — a short code unique within the parcours (UE:BTCB1, UE-MATH01).

-• Crédits ECTS (required) — total credits this UE is worth (typically 3, 6, 9, or 12).
-It will be split across the ECUEs in the next step.
+• Credits (required) — total credits this UE is worth (typically between 1 and 30).
+It will be split across the ECUEs.

 • Description (optional) — free text.

 Click Enregistrer.
-The UE shows up in the list with 0 ECUE.
+The UE shows up in the list with 0 ECUE and its first parcours link already active.

 5.4.2 — Add ECUEs to the UE

-Click the green button to open the ECUE add modal.
+Click the green button to open the ECUE add form.

 Ajouter un ECUE modal with a Crédits de l'UE gauge, two tabs Créer un ECUE / Lier un existant, a form with Nom + Code and contextual parameters (Coefficient, Crédits, Ordre)